-The fair value of these options is estimated on the date of grant using the Black-Scholes option pricing model with the following weighted-average assumptions for grants in fiscal 2007, 2006 and 2005; expected volatility of 27.4% for fiscal year 2007, 34.2% for year 2006 and 27.9% for year 2005; weighted average risk-free interest rates of 4.57%, 4.41% and 3.82%; dividend rate of .9% for year 2007 and 1% for years 2006 and 2005 and expected lives ranging between 5 and 10 years for all years.
-An expected forfeiture rate of 15% was used for year 2007 and 18% was used for year 2006.
+The fair value of each option grant is estimated on the date of grant using the Black-Scholes options-pricing model with the following weighted average assumptions used for grants in fiscal 2008, 2007 and 2006: expected volatility of 25.2% for fiscal year 2008, 27.4% for year 2007 and 34.2% for year 2006; weighted average risk-free interest rates of 3.60%, 4.57% and 4.41%; dividend rate of 1.1%, .9% and 1% and expected lives ranging between 5 and 10 years for all years.
+Expected forfeiture rates of 15%, 15% and 18% were used for fiscal years 2008, 2007 and 2006, respectively.

-Expected volatility is based on the historical volatility of the price of our common shares over the past 53 months for 5 year options and 10 years for 10 year options.
+Expected volatility is based on the historical volatility of the price of our common shares over the past 50 to 53 months for 5 year options and 10 years for 10 year options.
 We use historical information to estimate expected life and forfeitures within the valuation model.
 The expected term of awards represents the period of time that options granted are expected to be outstanding.
 The risk-free rate for periods within the expected life of the option is based on the U.S. Treasury yield curve in effect at the time of grant.
 Compensation cost is recognized using a straight-line method over the vesting or service period and is net of estimated forfeitures.